wlsdzyzl/flemme/ReadME.md

 ![](./images/pcd_result.png)

-To train and evaluate the model proposed by [2], run the following commands:
+To train and evaluate the model proposed by [2], run the following commands (You can change flemme to an old commit `c978a59`):

 ```bash
 ## classification